- 01 How to Open Disk Management in Windows 11

 In the same Advanced Settings, go to "Startup and Recovery" > "Settings".
 Change the Write debugging information drop-down to "None" to disable the kernel memory dump.

 By following the provided methods on this page, you can effectively resolve the can't shrink volume issue on Windows 11/10.
-We highly recommend you try EaseUS Partition Master to manage and optimize your disk partitions to extend your computer's life and capability.
+We highly recommend you try EaseUS Partition Master Free to manage and optimize your disk partitions to extend your computer's life and capability.

 Can't Shrink Volume Windows 11/10 FAQs